2022 Instructions for Form 589 Nonresident Reduced Withholding Request

 Sacramento CA 94267-0651

-Allow 21 business days for processing Form 589 filed by mail.
+Allow 21 business days for processing Form 589 filed by mail or fax.

 The FTB may request to review all relevant documentation including, but not limited to, receipts and contracts, to verify the payment and expense amounts.
 Upon review of the request and supporting documentation, the FTB will make a determination of how much withholding is appropriate for the services performed.
 The FTB will provide a Withholding Determination Notice to the payee and the withholding agent.
 This notice will indicate FTB’s approved amount to withhold on the payee’s California sourced income.